forestgrape/coronavirus/6_prevention_and_treatment/increasing_the_mucus_flow.md

 The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed mucus clearance of viruses.
 This yields a high number of viruses distributed across the entire lungs.

-<p id='reverse-cascade'>---</p>

-## Reverse Cascade - Backtracing ARDS to a Decreased Mucus Flow
+## Reverse Cascade - Backtracing ARDS to a High Viral Load Due to a Decreased Mucus Flow
 In the following evidence is shown in reverse order for the [cascade of influences](#cascade-of-influences).
 The cascade reversed:
 * ARDS is caused by widespread virus distribution [how: work in progress]
 * widespread virus distribution is caused by a decreased mucociliary clearance and increased distribution from locations of infected cells-
 * decreased mucus clearance is caused by dry air, hypertension, diabetes

-### evidence for widespread virus distribution
+### Widespread Virus Distribution as an important Cause of ARDS
 - In most severe cases (especially, where ADRS is observed and mechanical ventilation is needed) the images show _bilateral_ lung lesions/patches [Bhatraju et al.](#bhatraju),[Zhong et al.](#zhong).
 - [Yuen et al](#yuen) found high late viral load for patients with an ARDS .

-### causes of widespread virus distribution
+### Possible Causes of Widespread Virus Distribution
-For the widespread viral load distribution in the lower respiratory tract, possible reasons are:
+For the widespread viral load distribution in the lower respiratory tract, possible causes are:

 - [increased replication](#increased-replication)
 - [increased distribution across the lungs](#increased-distribution)